Graph Sketching I: 4 Easy Ways to Graph a Linear Function

 1. Any Two Points

-We can get two points by substituting two values of x.
-Remember two points determine a line (axio of geometry).
+Two points determine a line so we can just substitute two values of x.
 For example, if we let x = 2 and x = 3, we will have two points (2,3) and (4,7).

 Using the two points, we can now graph the line as shown above.